danrot/master-thesis/03_implementation.md

 Figure 3.6 shows that the general structure is the same as in the previous methods.
-The user calls the `restore` method of the `VersionManager`, which already implements some checks required by the specifiction.
+The user calls the `restore` method of the `VersionManager`, which already implements some checks required by the specification.
 In this certain case it is not allowed to have any pending changes in the system.
 This basically means that the next call of the `save` method on the `Session` object would not write any changes to the persistent memory.
 If this precondition is not fulfilled, it will throw an `InvalidItemStateException`.
-Additionally it will convert the given version to a real `Version` object if it is given as string.
+Additionally, it will convert the given version to a real `Version` object if it is given as string.
 There are more checks for features not implemented yet, which will throw a `NotImplementedException`.